liyongshun/cmake.spec/doc/04-compile-flags.md

 # Save the original set of flags so we can restore them later
 set(oldCxxFlags "${CMAKE_CXX_FLAGS}")

-# This library has stringent build requirements, so enforce them just for it alone # WARNING: This doesn't do what it may appear to do!
+# This library has strong build requirements, so enforce them just for it alone
+# WARNING: This doesn't do what it may appear to do!
 set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -Wall -Werror")
 add_library(strictReq STATIC ...)